-Before receiving a new customer and during the year, the Company conducts research on the financial strength of the customer, and also requests the customer to provide credit references from other suppliers with whom the customer maintains business relations.
-In addition, the Company purchases a credit insurance policy for all its customers.
+Before receiving a new customer and during the year, the Company conducts research on the financial strength of the customer.
+In addition, the Company purchases a credit insurance policy for most of its customers.

-From total trade receivable balance as at December 31, 2023, the sum of \$3,449 is with respect to debt owed by significant customers.
-Ten of the Company's customers comprise 70% of its revenues for the twelve month period ended December 31, 2023.
+From the total trade receivable balance as of December 31, 2024, a sum of \$8,510 represents debt owed by the Company's major customers, which ten of them comprise approximately 91% of its revenues for the twelve month period ended December 31, 2024.

-The average credit period on sales of services for 2023 is 53 days.
+The average credit period on sales of services for 2024 is 50 days.